yellowmessenger/documentation/docs/platform_concepts/getting-started.md

 ---
-title: Build a Bot with Yellow.ai
+title: Build a Bot with yellow.ai
-sidebar_label: Step by Step Guide to Build a Bot
+sidebar_label: Steps to Build a Bot
 ---
 This is a step by step guide to help you understand yellow.ai platform and build your very own bot.
 As we proceed, to learn more, you can gets your hands on our detailed [Guides](https://docs.yellow.ai/docs/cookbooks/getting_started).